 The moment I stepped into the Kent Institute of Art & Design, my world changed.
 Art college was just a surreal and wonderful place – a creative sanctuary full of like-minded people.
 It was a brilliant experience with a blank canvas.
 After four years, I walked out the door with a creative brief for my career, a Bachelor of Arts degree, and more importantly, an open mind.

 I’ve always been a part half-glass-empty pragmatist, part creative realist, part moody Brit, but generally a nice down-to-earth bloke.
 My personality is pretty constant.
 There are no acts or theater involved, just the raw truth — like it or not.
 This tends to be my internal filter for knowing what feels right — whether that’s coming up with the ideas that have longevity, creating compelling content that give brands substance, or internally cultivating and shaping the best talent for CO OP.

 I love design and am a frustrated architect at heart.
-I’m really inspired by things old and new, but get excited when they collide to make something magical.
+I’m really inspired by things old and new and get excited when they collide to make something magical.
 This is why I relished designing CO OP’s Broad Street space.
 It’s an eclectic mix of industrial and organic, warm and cold.
-It’s a great place for us to collaborate, to be inspired, to ideate, and to have fun.
+It’s a great place for us to collaborate, to be inspired, to ideate and to have fun.